anri0806/family-album/README.md

 ## Features

 - A user can sign up/ log in
-- A user can add a photo
+- A user can add and delete a photo
 - A user can leave, edit, and delete a comment
 - Displays photos by date